dineshpinto/market-analytics/README.md

 ```

 ## Disclaimer
 This project is only for educational purposes.
-There is not guarantee of the accuracy of the output data.
+There is no guarantee of the accuracy of the output data.
 Do not make any trading or investment decisions based on these results.
 Always do your own research.